nodejs/node/doc/api/perf_hooks.md

 ### HTTP ('http') Details

-When `performanceEntry.type` is equal to `'http'`, the `performanceEntry.detail` property will be an {Object} containing additional information.
+When `performanceEntry.type` is equal to `'http'`, the `performanceNodeEntry.detail` property will be an {Object} containing additional information.

 If `performanceEntry.name` is equal to `HttpClient`, the `detail` will contain the following properties: `req`, `res`.
 And the `req` property